peasejay/sublimetext_banister/README.md

         b. substitute spaces before and after a word with 1.5-space width (’stretch’) spaces, or
         c. explode a word by adding half-spaces between each letter (exploded word must have an odd number of letters.)

-Note that Banister’s padding changes involving half-spaces always need to be balanced - half-spaces need to be added to a line in multiples of 2.
+Note that Banister’s padding changes involving half-spaces always need to be balanced—half-spaces need to be added to a line in multiples of 2.
 Banister accomplishes this by always applying padding changes both before and after a single word OR by adding half-spaces in between the letters of a word that has an odd number of characters.

 I don’t know what criteria Banister was using to decide which specific spacing technique he would use for each particular line.
 I assume that he was basing the decision was based on mostly on aesthetic determination, but I’m not sure.